ranielsobrinho/escalas-ji-api/README.md

 # Escalas-JI
-This is an api of musicias scales to events.
+This is an api for musicians to scale events.

 ## 🚀 Technologies
 - ✔️ NodeJs